Fastglobe's planning application. Ref: 3136/22/OPA

 if your comments fail to upload, please send them by email

-• a) The number of dwellings is significantly below that envisaged by the allocation of 62.
+• a) The amount of commercial space at 1100sq m.
 This must be viewed as an under delivery and inefficient use of the site without justification.
 This is contrary to the intent of the NPPF and para 125 c).

 “A minimum of at least 30 % on site affordable will be sought for all schemes of 11 or more dwellings.”
-960ch
+It is possible the stated intention to use Vacant Building Credit could remove any affordable homes dependant on how this interpreted.
+A continuing national issue due to the lack of guidance on interpretation.

 Insufficient information to assess impact of development